arcanemachine/rate_limiter_man/README.md

 # RateLimiterMan

+A simple rate limiter implementation, adapted from [a blog post by Alex Koutmous](https://akoutmos.com/post/rate-limiting-with-genservers/).

 > #### Warning {: .warning}
 >
-> This is a very early release.
-It works but has some rough edges, and shouldn't be considered production-ready for most use cases.
-It is probably not the most performant implementation out there, but it solves the need for which it was created.
+> This is probably not the most performant rate limiter out there, but it solves the need for which it was created: adding rate limiting to an application that receives responses from multiple third-party APIs, each of which has its own rate limiter instance/config.

-A simple rate limiter implementation, adapted from [a blog post by Alex Koutmous](https://akoutmos.com/post/rate-limiting-with-genservers/).

 > #### Warning {: .warning}
 >